 The following resources are available on the CMS website:

-- MIPS Improvement Activities Fact Sheet: Overview that includes guidance for submitting improvement activities
+- Improvement Activities Requirements: Overview that includes guidance for submitting Improvement Activities

 - Quality Payment Program Resource Library: Resources including specific information about MIPS measures by clinician profession